matrix-org/matrix-js-sdk/CONTRIBUTING.md

 The preferred method for merging pull requests is squash merging to keep the commit history trim, but it is up to the discretion of the team member merging the change.
+We do not support rebase merges due to `allchange` being unable to handle them.
+When merging make sure to leave the default commit title, or at least leave the PR number at the end in brackets like by default.
 When stacking pull requests, you may wish to do the following:

 1. Branch from develop to your branch (branch1), push commits onto it and open a pull request
 2. Branch from your base branch (branch1) to your work branch (branch2), push commits and open a pull request configuring the base to be branch1, saying in the description that it is based on your other PR.